Asperguide/asper-header/vscode/asperheader/README.md

 - Fix file format parsing error
 - Add more supported vscode languages
 - Add the mac equivalent in keybindings

+### 1.0.3

+- Fix esbuild script to fail on missing files
+- Update the modules logo
+- Update functions to work with older versions of the vscode library

 ---